-Over 10 million Americans are part of the “sandwich generation” – busy, working adults trying to care for their aging parents while also raising their own children.
+Millions of Americans are part of the “sandwich generation” – busy, working adults trying to care for their aging parents while also raising their own children.

-“It’s really hard for families to make these decisions [about their loved ones],” says Beth Meyer-Arnold, who served as director at Luther Manor, an adult day service in Wauwatosa, WI for 25 years, and was the former chair of the National Adult Day Services Association (NADSA).
+“It’s really hard for families to make these decisions [about their loved ones],” says Beth Meyer-Arnold, who served as director at Luther Manor, an adult day service in Wauwatosa, WI for 25 years, and was a former chair of the National Adult Day Services Association (NADSA).
 “For working adults, it’s really hard.”

 So what options are available to the millions of individuals juggling parenting, caregiving duties, and careers?
 One rising trend is adult day care services.